drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 * Have a place holder test for *EVERY* function and class

-* Don't refactor from failing tests!
+* Don't refactor from failing _unit_ tests!
 Working state to working state!
-The latest functional test you can ignore.
+The latest functional test you're creating, i.e. the current user story, that _IS_ OK to have failing when doing a unit test

 * Don't forget the "Refactor" in "Red, Green, Refactor".
 The whole point of having test is to allow you to refactor your code!
 Use them and make your code (including tests) as clean as you can